-1. Five-Year Capital Construction Plans (5YCCP) & Capital Outlay Program:
+- 1. Five-Year Capital Construction Plans (5YCCP) & Capital Outlay Program: - i.

-- i.
 The District 5YCCP was board approved on June 15, 2021.
 The 5YCCP included the following submissions: - ii.
 RCC: - a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
 Visual Arts Complex (Phase I) (Growth); 2.
 Advanced Technology (Growth); 3.
 MLK Modernization. - iii.
 MVC: - a) Revised FPP Library Learning Resource Center (Growth). - b) IPPs 1.
 Biological & Physical Sciences (Growth); 2.
 Kinesiology, Athletics (Growth); 3.
 Ben Clark Training Center Education Center Building Phase II (Growth) and is lining up as a standalone FPP next year; 4.
 Fine & Performing Arts Complex (Growth). - iv.
 NC: - a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
 STEM Phase I (Growth); 2.
 Student Services Welcome Center (Growth); 3.
 Social & Behavioral Science Phase I (Growth). - v.
 2021 Five-Year CCP: The 2020 FPPs were resubmitted in 2021, the District added 50% local contribution to the FPPs as the minimum 25% required by the State, hoping that by approval date of the FPP the District would have passed a new local bond.
 The state has not released any new projects from last year's submission, RCCD does not believe any of our projects will be approved due to the lack of 50% local contribution, and the state has limited funding available from the Prop 51 Statewide bond.
 If the state releases some of the projects from last year it would be only two projects, none of them would be from our district.

 vi.
 2022 Five-Year CCP: Mohtasham stated the 2022 planning requires the consultant and the colleges to complete an overview of existing FPP/IPPs in January to determine any program changes.
 The documents must be ready for BOT approval in June and submitted to the state by August 1.
-All FPPs submitted in 2021 can be resubmitted with the exception of the MVC BCTC Center Status that did not meet the 1000 FTES goal for 2021.
-The college does not have to submit BCTC as an IPP under MVC now that it has Center Status, BCTC can submit its own FPP when 1000 FTES is achieved.
-FPD met with NC and MVC during the week of February 14, 2022 regarding their 5YCCP.
-FPD recommends to resubmit NC and MVC's previous FPPs as they received the highest score and have a better chance of being approved.
-RCC will have their 5YCCP meeting on February 25, 2022.
-The plan is to finalize the list and submit it to the May 2022 BOT.
-FTES will be updated in FUSION.
+The college needs to submit BCTC as an IPP under BCTC now that it received Center Status approved in March 2021, BCTC can submit its own FPP when 1000 FTES is achieved.
+FPD and colleges' 5YCCP committee recommends to resubmit NC, RCC, and MVC's previous FPPs as they received the highest score and have a better chance of being approved.
+Each VPBS were provided their IPP/FPPs with the anticipated total scoring through a presentation.
+FPD and Alma met with MVC strategic planning committee at the college level to identify the scoring.
+Mohtasham attended the RCC Physical Resources Committee meeting and the MVC Strategic Planning Council meeting to provide information about IPP/FPPs.

-- FPD and ALMA will meet with the colleges to review existing scores for the project and to review potential IPP/FPP submissions for 2022 - vii.
+- FPD is working with Ed Services to finalize the WSCH projection and distribution through the three colleges. - vii.
 State Capital Outlay Re-categorization and Prioritization (New Scoring Methodology): All FPPs submitted in 2021's 5YCCP for consideration for the 2023/2024 spending plan will be scored using the new metrics.
 The DOF approval requires 25% local contribution for FPPs.
 Colleges' FPPs are not eligible for hardship waivers.